-To encourage the student to speak English as much as possible in my home.
-To encourage the student to feel at home and treat him/her as a member of the family rather than as a paying guest.
-Not to host another student of the same native language at the same time unless by special arrangement with the students and the schools/centres.
-To provide a clean and comfortable student room, meeting the requirements laid down in this agreement.
-To provide a home environment in which it is possible for the student to carry on his/her English studies properly.
-To provide the student with a balanced, and appropriate diet.

-To show due concern for the welfare, safety and security of the student during his/her stay.
-To give the student reasonable and regular access to bathroom and laundry facilities.
-To maintain a close liaison with the student's school/centre and so be in a position to help resolve any problems that the student may encounter during his/her stay.
-To respect the student's different cultural background and be sensitive to the needs of the student.
-You should retain this complete document for future reference.
+- To encourage the student to speak English as much as possible in my home. - To encourage the student to feel at home and treat him/her as a member of the family rather than as a paying guest. - Not to host another student of the same native language at the same time unless by special arrangement with the students and the school. - To provide a clean and comfortable student room, meeting the requirements laid down in this agreement. - To provide a home environment in which it is possible for the student to carry on his/her English studies properly. - To provide the student with a balanced, and appropriate diet. - To show due concern for the welfare, safety and security of the student during his/her stay. - To give the student reasonable and regular access to bathroom and laundry facilities. - To maintain a close liaison with the student's school and so be in a position to help resolve any problems that the student may encounter during his/her stay. - To respect the student's different cultural background and be sensitive to the needs of the student. - To observe and maintain all the terms and conditions referred to in this agreement.